 The social media landscape is flooded with networks and is getting more so every day.
 With hundreds of platforms to choose from and the momentum of social media, it’s easy to become overwhelmed, but don’t let that thinking slow you down.
 That’s just the fear of change talking; we all have it.
+Social media for events has proven effective if done the right way.
 The important thing to remember is that social media is the future, and that train has already left the station.

 Ever-increasing expectations have supplied the need for more consumer-focused and personally engaging business interactions.
 It’s no longer enough to be just a business.
 You can hide behind that logo all you want but if your business is going to survive, it’s time to get humanized again.